-- 9. Interior Courtyards.
+- 89. Interior Courtyards.
 Santa Cruz has a tradition of interior courtyards and gardens that provide attractive places to sit and relax, and a spatial counterpoint to the street experience.
-If provided, courtyards or interior gardens shall be designed to include: direct publicly-oriented linkages to Pacific Avenue and/or to other public streets or lanes; activities that do not reduce the principal objective of activating Pacific Avenue; and generous solar access throughout the year. - 10.
+If provided, courtyards or interior gardens shall be designed to include: direct publicly--oriented linkages to Pacific Avenue and/or to other public streets or lanes; activities that do not reduce the principal objective of activating Pacific Avenue; and generous solar access throughout the year. - 910.
 Intersection Treatment.
 High activity-generating uses are especially encouraged at the Pacific Avenue intersections.
-Minor corner setbacks in conjunction with storefront entries are also encouraged at these locations. - 11.
+Minor corner setbacks in conjunction with storefront entries are also encouraged at these locations. - 1011.
 Corner Treatment.
-Corner parcels are encouraged to incorporate special features such as rounded or cut corners, articulated corner entrances, display windows, corner roof features, etc. - 12.
+Corner parcels are encouraged to incorporate special features such as rounded or cut corners, articulated corner entrances, display windows, corner roof features, etc. - 4112.
 "T" Intersections.
 New development that occurs at the "T" intersections along Pacific Avenue (Cooper-Church-Locust; Soquel-Walnut-Lincoln; Elm-Maple-Pacific) are encouraged to accentuate the unique spatial characteristics of this condition, through corner treatments as described above, and through special facade treatments at the visual terminus of the east-west streets (e.g., towers, distinctive change in fenestration, roof profile, building material, etc.).
-Buildings located at the "T" intersections are required to prepare a visual impact analysis to determine the visual impact from the east-west street. - 13.
+Buildings located at the "T" intersections are required to prepare a visual impact analysis to determine the visual impact from the east-west street. - 4213.
 Ground Level Treatment.
-Along rear parking lots and service lanes, rear alleys are envisioned as attractive pedestrian places as well as service spaces.
+Along Rear Parking Lots and Service Lanes Rear alleys are envisioned as attractive pedestrian places as well as service spaces.
 Where the back of development is adjacent to a public alley or surface parking lot, the ground level shall be designed to include architectural interest and detail on the rear façade.
-At a minimum, a usable and operable rear entrance shall be provided and, to the maximum extent practicable, views into the retailing activity shall be provided from the rear of the building. - 14.
-Off-site Parking and Parking Structures.
-Required residential and commercial parking may be provided off-site, provided that such parking is located within the parking District No. 1.
-Publicly available parking structures shall conform to height limits of this Plan, but are not required to adhere to a maximum floor-area-ratio limit. - 15.
+At a minimum, a usable and operable rear entrance shall be provided and, Tto the maximum extent practicable, views into the retailing activity shall be provided from the rear of the building, and a usable and operable entrance provided. - 1314.
+Off-site Parking.
+Allow up to 50% of the residential parking requirement to be provided off-site, provided that such parking is located within 300 feet of the subject property. - 1415.
 Service Access.
 Parcels adjacent to rear alleys must maintain service access from the rear and provide attractive rear entrances.
 Trash storage areas shall be internal to the building or completely enclosed and screened from view, as required by City ordinance.
-Trash or loading areas shall not, to the maximum extent practicable, be located adjacent to Pacific Avenue, North Pacific Avenue, Front Street or Water Street.
+Trash or loading areas shall not, to the maximum extent practicable, not be located adjacent to Pacific Avenue, North Pacific Avenue, Front Street or Water Street.